Certora/meridian2024-workshop/README.md

 certoraRun confs/exercise3.conf
 ```

-You can see the solution in `solutions/solution_specs.rs`.

 #### Exercise 4.
 Specs for `mint` and `burn`

 Now that we have seen rules for `transfer`, think of some properties for `mint` and `burn` and write them in the `src/certora/spec.rs` file.
 To run them,
 create your own `conf` files under `confs` by looking at the existing conf files.
 You will only need to change the names of the rules passed into the `"rule"` field.
 The rest should be the same.

-You can see several rules we have written for these functions in `solutions/solution_specs.rs`.
+You can see several rules we have written for these functions in `solutions/solution_specs.rs` of branch `solutions`.

 #### Exercise 5.
 Assessing your specs through mutation testing